yoonjohn/de-schema-wizard/docs/readme-ext/detailed.md

 When Schema Wizard is given an arbitrary file, the first step is detecting its content type.
 Schema Wizard uses [Apache Tika][tika] to detect file content type.
 The detection stage loops through every detector and gives it a chance to identify the proposed sample.
 Ideally, Schema Wizard only adds to the detection capabilities of Tika, but it is important to note that a single flawed detector can have negative affects on the entire application.

 ### Parsing
 Schema Wizard also uses Tika to parse files.
 Note that not all formats supported in Tika are supported in Schema Wizard.
 However, Schema Wizard will use Tika to extract any embedded content that it can find.
-This diagram shows the detection and parsing process:
+Assume all of your content is supported, this diagram shows the detection and parsing process:

 ![File Detection and Parsing](file_processing_flowchart.JPG "File Detection and Parsing")

-For example, consider a Microsoft Word file containing JSON data.
-Though "Microsoft Word" is not supported (because Schema Wizard cannot parse *ever* MS Word file), Schema Wizard will be able to parse this document.
-It uses Tika to extract the embedded text from the document, and then it parses this content as if it were a plain text JSON file.
+For illustrative purposes, consider a zip of PDF files that contain XML.
+Schema Wizard will first detect and parse the zip file, extracting all of its contents.
+Then, it will iterate through the extracted files.
+For each PDF files, it uses Tika to extract the embedded text, and then it parses this content as if it were a plain text XML file.

 ## Interpretation Engine